StuartRiffle/ragtag-tiger/README.md

 ```
 python ragtag.py --index-load my/index --query "Really though, why?"
 ```
-This is **still** slow, because the index takes a long time to load.
+This is **still** slow, because the index can take a long time to load.
 It's just not as slow as re-indexing everything.
 To minimize overhead, try to either submit all your queries in one run, or just leave the program idle in "chat mode" when not in use.
 Use `--verbose` to see actual timings.

 # Inference

 By default, **RAG/TAG Tiger** uses HuggingFace libraries to perform all inference on your machine.
-It **should** run on GPU if your Python environment is configured for CUDA (which can be non-trivial).
+It **should** run on the GPU if your Python environment is configured properly for CUDA (which can be non-trivial).
 You can use `--llm-model` to select specific LLM models from [HuggingFace](https://huggingface.co/models).
-They will be downloaded and cached.
+They will be downloaded and cached for re-use.
 For example:
 ```
 --llm-model TheBloke/CodeLlama-34B-Instruct-AWQ
 ```